What is a Transit Cable?

 - 49 CFR part 238 (ICEA S-19-81) flame & smoke

 - ASTM E662 flaming & non-flaming modes

 Although it may be used for very similar applications, the automotive wire is still not the same.
 These cables are also not legally allowed to be used in many public areas, transportation or otherwise.
 Some of these different XLPE insulated cables are:

 - Type GXL

 - Type SXL

 - Chrysler (MS-8900)

 Transit wire and cable is one of the most safety-driven wiring categories to date.
-Whether your wiring an aircraft, a ship or a train, every application that involves a large number of people being in very close proximity to one another is perfect for LSZH transit cable.
-Being mandatory under the IRIS (International Railway Industry Standard) and Europes older UNIFE, many countries have adopted these cables willingly given the health risks that have come to light.
+Whether you're wiring an aircraft, a ship, or a train, every application that involves a large number of people being in very close proximity to one another is perfect for LSZH transit cable.
+Being mandatory under the IRIS (International Railway Industry Standard) and Europe's older UNIFE, many countries have adopted these cables willingly given the health risks that have come to light.
 With growing populations worldwide and public transit being essential, Transit and LSZH cables have slowly become cost-effective alternatives to the less costly halogenated cables.